The Mission

 Rebecca (she/her) is a licensed speech-language pathologist and certified dementia practitioner® in New York City.
 She received her Master of Science from New York University.
 She has worked in skilled nursing and assisted living facilities and in home health.
 Rebecca specializes in communication and swallowing changes resulting from neurodegenerative diseases and she is invested in raising awareness of all types of dementia in order to ensure optimal social support for care partners and individuals living with dementia.
 Her background also includes six years assisting in neurocognitive research focused on memory and psycholinguistics.

-Rebecca’s goal is to empower individuals with dementia and their caregivers with information and to support them in making evidence-based decisions that balance safety and quality of life while taking individual perspectives and contexts into account.
+In her work as a speech-language pathologist, Rebecca’s goal is to empower individuals with dementia and their caregivers with information and to support them in making evidence-based decisions that balance safety and quality of life while taking individual perspectives and contexts into account.
 She loves to learn and to listen to stories.

 Rebecca holds her certificate of clinical competence from the American Speech-Language-Hearing Association and certifications from both the National Council of Certified Dementia Practitioners (Certified Dementia Practitioner®) and from Brush Development (Can Do!
 Dementia Certificate).